Last chance to win a free San Francisco-convention registration

 May 11, 2022

-PENSACOLA, Florida — Again this year, the National Newspaper Association Foundation Board of Directors will be selecting a newspaper executive to receive training at the 2022 NNA Convention & Trade Show.
+PENSACOLA, Florida — Again this year, the National Newspaper Association Foundation Board of Directors will be selecting a newspaper executive to receive training at the Annual Convention & Trade Show.
 The qualifying newspaper must show editorial excellence and dedication to their community.

 An entry consists of 3-5 examples of editorial excellence and a statement up to 300 words detailing your newspaper staff’s dedication to the community, the staff person whom you are nominating for training and anything else you think the selection committee should know.